Airtune/banano-nft-crawler/README.md

 # TODO

-* Move this library and dependencies from GitHub to https://npmjs.com/
+* ~~Move this library and dependencies from GitHub to https://npmjs.com/~~
-* Generate a pure js build
+* ~~Generate a pure js build~~
 * Set module.exports in index.ts
-* Asset caching and continuing from the cache instead of tracing all the way from the mint block every time.
+* Support asset caching and continuing from the cache instead of tracing all the way from the mint block every time.
+* Add usage examples

 # See also